CaptainBobSim/The-Cessna-172-Project-V3/README.md

 ## Spreadsheet
 Top level files are usually to big to store on GitHub, so instead you can download them from the links on [this spreadsheet.](https://docs.google.com/spreadsheets/d/1PClelHtWd3HWM-4E4RQvf7FtlqrC03PmzhzorxXTbhs/edit?usp=sharing)
 Please start an issue should a link not properly work.

-## What Does Each Section Mean? <br />
-Section 0 : Full Assembly and Helpful Documentation <br />
-Section 1 : Nose (Where the PC goes) [defined as from 24" fw of firewall to the firewall]<br />
-Section 2 : Structure and All Instruments/Components [defined as from the firewall to 24" aft of firewall] <br />
-Section 2A/2G : Multiple panels including drawings for them.
-Letter designates type. <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Section 2A : Analog Panel using Steam Gauges and Radio Stack <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Section 2G : Garmin G1000 based Cessna 172 Panel <br />

 Coming Later: <br />
 Section 3/4 : Pilot/CoPilot Seats [defined as 24" aft of firewall to 72" aft] <br />